elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Saved Kubeflows Pipelines runtime configuration](doc/images/saved_runtime_configuration.png)

 1. Expand the twistie in front of the configuration entry.
-The displayed links provide access to the configured Kubeflow Pipelines UI and the cloud strage UI.
+The displayed links provide access to the configured Kubeflow Pipelines UI and the cloud storage UI.

    ![Review runtime configuration](doc/images/review_runtime_configuration.png)